Selles sur Cher

 Selles-sur-Cher is an unpasteurized goat's milk cheese from Loire Valley, France.
-It was made for the first time in the 19th century and is named after the commune of Selles-sur-Cher in the Loir-et-Cher where it was made.
+It was made for the first time in the 19th century and is named after the commune of Selles-sur-Cher in the Loir-et-Cher.

-The cheese is made from goat's milk and sold in small cylindrical shapes.
-It tastes slightly salty and its mould is often eaten along with the cheese which has a comparatively stronger flavour.
+The cheese is coated with vegetable ash and salt and kept for maturation in caves.
+The matured cheese is slightly salty, and its mould is often eaten along with the cheese, which has a comparatively stronger flavour.